Sobekemsaf (13th Dynasty): Attestation

-Sobekemsaf appears on several monuments.
+Sobekemsaf (PD 563) appears on several monuments.
 They include a stela now in the Louvre in Paris (C13), a statue in Berlin (Inv. no. 2285), a stela in the Egyptian Museum in Cairo (CG 20763) and the almost lifesize statue today in Vienna, in the Kunsthistorisches Museum (inv. no. 5801).
 The base of the statue is in Dublin National Museum of Ireland, Reg.
 No. 1889.503.
 On his monuments Sobekemsaf bears two titles.
 On the stelae in Cairo and Vienna as well as on the statue in Berlin he bears the title overseer of the granaries.
-On the statue in Vienna he has the title reporter of Thebes (wHmw n w3st), being evidently promoted in the between times.
+On the statue in Vienna he has the title Reporter of Thebes (wHmw n w3st), being evidently promoted in the between times.